 SPIRITUAL FORMATION CREDIT REQUIREMENTS

-- Because Chapel is a unique and significant gathering of our campus community, all students are required to attend a specified number of corporate chapel programs in person.
+- Because Chapel is a unique and significant gathering of our campus community, all degree-seeking students are required to attend a specified number of corporate chapel programs in person.

 - Other Spiritual Formation Credit options are described above.

 - Chapel Make-ups will only be allowed under certain circumstances (see below).